 If you shoot one round of food photography from 1-2 pm on a bright sunny day, make sure that you try to match that time and lighting for each subsequent round.
 “Shooting all your imagery at around the same time guarantees that all your menu items look like they come from the same place, no matter how different the items are themselves..
 I think around midday is best - this keeps all your imagery vibrant and lively.”

 Delivery platforms are full of stimulation - endless logos, delicious food, and bright colors.
-One shortcut to standing out on delivery platforms is using a consistent, bright base color.
-Before shooting your food on a white tablecloth or wooden table, think about your logo - is your key color green?
+One shortcut to standing out on delivery platforms is using a consistent, bright base colour.
+Before shooting your food on a white tablecloth or wooden table, think about your logo - is your key colour green?
 Red?
 Blue?
-Take note of your brand’s color palette, and then scroll through a delivery platform to see what colors your competitors highlight.
-If your key color is green and your biggest competitor uses green as a key base color in their food photography, perhaps opt for one of your secondary colors, or a contrasting color.
+Take note of your brand’s colour palette, and then scroll through a delivery platform to see what colors your competitors highlight.
+If your key colour is green and your biggest competitor uses green as a key base colour in their food photography, perhaps opt for one of your secondary colors, or a contrasting colour.
 From there, find a tablecloth in that shade - if you don’t have a tablecloth, a large sheet of paper works too.
-"Utilizing a consistent base color helps your brand stay consistent and stand out from competitors," and best case scenario, grabs a potential customer’s attention instantly – leading to an order.
+"Utilising a consistent base colour helps your brand stay consistent and stand out from competitors," and best case scenario, grabs a potential customer’s attention instantly – leading to an order.

 When you scroll through a delivery platform, you might notice that most restaurants simply show a plated dish on a plain background.
 While all a potential customer might receive in their order is the food itself, evoking an experience could help your restaurant stand out.
 “Even just one extra garnish makes an image feel more lively” - experiment with adding a textured napkin, unique piece of glassware, ingredient, foliage or nice cutlery.
 As you discover which garnishes look best in your imagery, you can continue using those same details in future photos.